Rubinder25/AutoCLI/README.md

 Utility to create command-line programs.

-> This utility is built with typescript type safety in mind and has an interactive mode
+> This utility is built with typescript in mind and has an interactive mode

 ## Install